cloudamqp/terraform-provider-cloudamqp/website/docs/d/notification.html.markdown

 # cloudamqp_notification

 Use this data source to retrieve information about pre-defined or created recipients.
-The recipient will receive notifications when the mapped alarm is triggered.
-Require to know the identifier of the corresponding `cloudamqp_instance`resource or data source.
-Then either `recipient_id` or `name` to retrieve the recipient.
+The recipient will receive notifications assigned to an alarm that has triggered.
+Depens on the identifier of the corresponding `cloudamqp_instance`resource or data source.
+Together with either `recipient_id` or `name` in order to retrieve the recipient.

 ## Example Usage